 Investigations of ambient PFAS levels

 Due to preliminary findings of the Department of Defence’s investigations on Garden Island (Commonwealth land), the Cockburn Sound Management Council (CSMC) carried out sampling to measure PFAS in the marine waters of Cockburn Sound in January 2017.
 Concentrations of PFAS, including PFOS and PFOA, were at or below the limits of reporting (between 0.005 micrograms per litre [µg/L] and 0.05µg/L) at all 20 sites sampled in Cockburn and Warnbro Sounds.
 Based on the results of this sampling, there is no evidence that PFAS contamination identified at HMAS Stirling has impacted water quality in Cockburn Sound.
-For more information on the sampling program see CSMC's fact sheet.
+For more information on the sampling program see CSMC's fact sheet (PDF).

 The Department of Water and Environmental Regulation (DWER) is investigating background concentrations of PFAS compounds in surface water and groundwater across the Perth metropolitan area.
 This has involved testing of numerous surface water bodies (lakes and ponds) and groundwater monitoring bores located on state-owned land.
 Results indicate that PFAS are routinely detected at low concentrations in both surface water and groundwater in residential and industrial areas across Perth.